jasmaan/jasmaan/README.md

 - 👋 Hi, I’m @jasmaan
 - 👀 I’m interested in the world
-- 🌱 I’m currently learning about the world
+- 🌱 I’m currently learning about the world and its languages
-- 💞️ I’m looking to collaborate on the world
-- 📫 How to reach me -> through github
+- 📫 How to reach me -> through github @jasmaan

 <!---
 jasmaan/jasmaan is a special repository because its `README.md` (this file) appears on your GitHub profile.